rehierl/node-tree-outliner/3-1-0-design-2.md

 be seen to represent a guarantee that a section will not change any further.

-This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once the corresponding section is closed and once the the information it holds has been extracted.
+This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once the corresponding section is closed and once the information it holds has been extracted.
 After that, any attempt to execute any kind of operation on a dropped section object will result in an access violation error.

-Re-opening a section for additional associations would be in conflict with the above guarantee.
+Re-opening a section for additional associations would obviously be in conflict with the above guarantee.
 Because of that, such an operation must be understood as an attempt to suspend and then resume a section.

 **CLARIFICATION**
 A section can not be strictly suspended.